-When you connect Ramp to NS, we retrieve all the data you might use to classify your transactions.
+When you connect Ramp to NetSuite, we retrieve all the data you might use to classify your transactions.
 If you are using multiple subsidiaries, you can sync transactions to a nominated subsidiary easily by toggling the subsidiary column to the appropriate one.
 When we sync over transactions, we sync them over as a credit card transaction.
 For reimbursements, we send them as bills and settle them with bill payments.

 We’ve also built some additional features to make the integration more robust.